geraldnz/geraldnz.github.com/_posts/2015-12-05-if-a-little-dreaming-is-dangerous.md

 ---
 layout: post
-title: If a little dreaming is dangerous
+title: If a Little Dreaming is Dangerous
 categories: [quotations]
 published: true
 sitemap: